Scanning & Photographing your art

-Ultra-sharp, direct scans from artwork of any size, at the shop or in your studio - German-built digital capture system with high precision sensor provides unmatched detail and colour fidelity.
+Ultra-sharp, direct scans from artwork of any size and type at the shop or in your studio – made with a custom-built digital capture system with a high precision sensor that provides unmatched detail and color fidelity.

 Fine art printing

 As the only Hahnemuehle, Canon, Canson and Epson Digigraphie-certified Canadian printing bureau, we are pleased to offer outstanding fine art digital inkjet printing using archival pigment inks and cotton rag papers.
 Both watercolour and coated papers are available, with various textures – from ultrasmooth to heavily toothed, as well as artist canvas with different finishes.
 Choose from baryta papers for luxurious photographic look or go with 100% cotton rag papers for a flat matte, fine art presentation.
 We carry absolutely best papers available today, from paper mills in Germany, France, Italy and Japan.

 Combining three different technologies – high-precision scanning, digital color correction and fine art printing – allows us to achieve incredibly lifelike reproductions of original works of art.